strongloop/strongloop.com2/_posts/2019-10-2-september-milestone.md

 ## Looking for User References

-As a LoopBack user, do you want your company to be highlighted on our [web site](https://loopback.io/)?
+As a LoopBack user, do you want your company highlighted on our [web site](https://loopback.io/)?
 If your answer is yes, see the details in this [GitHub issue](https://github.com/strongloop/loopback-next/issues/3047).

 ## What's Next?